-Other financial management work in 2020/21 will encompass:
+Other financial management work in 2021/22 will encompass:

-- Assessment of the control framework with a focus on the prevention of fraud and irregularity, including in procurement; - The Council's self-assessment of compliance against the CIPFA Financial Management Code; - A focus on controls to mitigate the risk of fraudulent claims processed by, or on behalf of, the Council in relation to Covid-19 related support for communities and businesses; and - Continuing monitoring of the Council's participation in the National Fraud Initiative, including notification of any failure to investigate matches by September 2021.
+- Assessment of the control framework with a focus on the prevention of fraud and irregularity, including in procurement. - A focus on controls to mitigate the risk of fraudulent claims processed by, or on behalf of, the Council in relation to Covid-19 related support for communities and businesses. - Continuing monitoring of the Council's participation in the National Fraud Initiative, including notification of any failure to investigate matches by September 2022.

 Treasury Management and the application of the Prudential Code are areas of increased focus in local government.
-In response to the recommendation of the UK Parliament's Public Accounts Committee and the substantial increase in commercial investment, CIPFA proposes to strengthen the provisions within both the existing Prudential and Treasury Management Codes.
-The closing date for responses to consultations is set for 12 April 2021.
-The intention is for the revised codes to be published towards the end of the calendar year for 2021/22 implementation.
+In response to the recommendation of the UK Parliament's Public Accounts Committee and the substantial increase in commercial investment, CIPFA published revised Treasury Management and Prudential Codes in December 2021 following consultation periods.
+Both of these Codes became applicable with immediate effect, although local authorities can defer the reporting requirement until the 2023/24 financial year.